 It seems like there are a ton of new products out there, but that’s actually not true.
 The only truly new class of flea and tick preps on the market in the past few years are the isoxazolines.

 To put this into brand-name English, we’re talking Nexgard (afoxolaner) and Bravecto (fluralaner), the 2 most commonly prescribed chewable tablets for flea and tick prevention.
 Simparica (sarolaner) hit the market in March 2016.
+Another one is Credelio.

 What to Know About the “Laners”

 - There are possible neurologic reactions related to these drugs.
 More on this later.